Jaywise01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 5-listfilesdigitonly contains the command to display directory contents in long format with user and group iD displayed in digits
+script 6-firstdirectory contains a command that creat a directory